olliepop777/BifrostFileIO/src/resources/docs/read_file_cached.md

-# `read_from_filesystem_cached`
+# `read_file_cached`

 Reads from a file and caches the value to avoid repeated file system reads.
-See the `read_from_filesystem` node documentation for input, output, and settings  base functionality information.
+See the `read_file` node documentation for input, output, and settings  base functionality information.
 See below for caching specific logic documentation.

 ## Inputs